longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_roles.rst

 Unit Type Role Flags
 ********************

-Every unit type (e.g. a Unit) in a ruleset can be given zero (``0``) or more roles by ruleset editors.
+Every unit type (e.g. a unit such as a :unit:`Phalanx`) in a ruleset can be given zero or more roles by ruleset :doc:`modders </Modding/index>`.
 Each role gives additional features to the unit type that has been assigned the flag.
 A reader can find the roles by looking at the :file:`units.ruleset` file in any ruleset directory.
-The following roles are used in all of the rulesets shipped by the Freeciv21 developers: Alien, Civ1, Civ2, Civ2Civ3, Classic, Experimental, Granularity, Multiplayer, Royale, and Sandbox.
+The following roles are used in all of the rulesets shipped by the Freeciv21 developers.

 :strong:`AttackFastStartUnit`
   Can be designated as an attacking unit at game start.